AISquaredInc/aisquared/README.md

   - This class configures image resize procedures

 These step objects can then be placed within either the `TabularPreprocessor` or the `ImagePreprocessor` objects.
 For the `TabularPreprocessor`, the `ZScore`, `MinMax`, and `OneHot` Steps are supported.
 For the `ImagePreprocessor`, the `AddValue`, `SubtractValue`, `MultiplyValue`, `DivideValue`, `ConvertToColor`, and `Resize` Steps are supported.

+In addition to the `TabularPreprocessor` and `ImagePreprocessor` objects, there is also a `LanguagePreprocessor` object for interacting with and preprocessing text.
+This object is still under development and its interface is subject to change.

 ### Postprocessing